Elimination Communication

 • Saves money by using fewer diapers

-• Facilitates connection between caregiver and child
+• Facilitates the connection between the caregiver and the child

 • Decreases irritation or rashes from wet/soiled diapers

-Cons of Elimination Communication
+Cons of EC

 WebMD Cloth vs Disposable